The Ultimate 4 Days in Lake Como Itinerary

 Take a break from the crowds of Bellagio and set off on a tour of Parco di Villa Serbelloni, a nature park spread across 50 acres of highland with a dominating view of Lake Como.

-The park can only be accessed by a guided tour, only costing €10 per person, but you must book your space in advance because only a maximum of 60 people can visit a day due to park policy.
+The park can only be accessed with a guided tour, and you must book your space in advance because only a maximum of 60 people can visit a day due to park policy.

 Tours run twice a day, at 11 am and 3:30 pm, but keep in mind that the park is closed on Mondays, so make sure to plan the days of your 4 day Lake Como itinerary accordingly.

-Throughout your visit to Parco di Villa Serbelloni, you’ll get the chance to learn about Villa Serbelloni’s interesting history amid the park’s lush green gardens and catch a bird’s eye view of Bellagio that barely any tourists get to see.
+Throughout your visit to Parco di Villa Serbelloni, you’ll get the chance to learn about Villa Serbelloni’s interesting history amid the park’s lush green gardens and catch a bird’s-eye view of Bellagio that barely any tourists get to see.

 Unfortunately, you can’t visit the villa itself, but trust me, the views more than make up for it.
 The only thing you have to be aware of is that the tour will involve a lot of uphill walking, so I would recommend wearing comfortable shoes!